earlye/inkscape-export-gcode/README.md

 3. [Done] Support generating tabs.

-4. [in progress] Support offsetting paths to the center, inside, or outside of SVG paths.
+4. [on hold] Support offsetting paths to the center, inside, or outside of SVG paths.

 5. Support filling paths (cutting pockets) using two facing patterns:
-   * [in progress] spiral
+   * [on hold] spiral
-   * hatch.
+   * [DONE] hatch.

 6. Support generating 3d surfacing paths using raster data as a depth map.
 This includes the crazy fill patterns that Inkscape can produce, so gradients, waves, yada yada.

-7. [ May require a plugin rather than a python extension :-( ] Provide a UI for specifying the CSS styles that control all of the gcode exporting.
+7. [on hold] _Looks like it will require a plugin rather than a python extension :-(_ Provide a UI for specifying the CSS styles that control all of the gcode exporting.

 ## Requirements: